Lemonjai/portfolio-mern/readme.md

-# Portfolio For FullStack
+# Portfolio For FullStack (DEPRECIATED)

-In progress - Working on Portfolio written using MERN stack
+In progress - Working on Portfolio written using MERN stack (No longer in scope)

 ## Summary
 This is a personal fullstack application written for myself to show off my portfolio as a web developer using the JavaScript frameworks and as well any future IoT projects.